wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 # Writing a Custom Local Authenticator

-The default authenticator in the WSO2 Identity Server is the Basic authenticator.
-It is a local authenticator that authenticates the end users using a connected userstore and the provided username and password.
+A basic authenticator is available in the WSO2 Identity Server by default.
+A basic authenticator authenticates end users using a connected userstore and the provided username and password.

-You can extend the local authenticator that comes with the WSO2 Identity Server by writing your own authenticator and deploying it.
+With the WSO2 Identity Server, you can write your own local authenticator to define various authentication logic.

 ### Sample scenario
 You have the **playground2** app that you want users to log in with their telephone numbers instead of usernames.
 Once a user enters a telephone number, your authentication logic should identifiy the user and validate the user's credentials.

-You can write a custom local authenticator to implement this authentication logic.
+The following guide shows you how to write a custom local authenticator to implement this authentication logic.

-### Configurations
+### Implement the custom local authenticator
-The following steps explain how you can write a custom local authenticator by extending the **AbstractApplicationAuthenticator** class and implementing the **LocalApplicationAuthenticator** class and how this custom local authenticator can be plugged into these extension points.
+You can write a custom local authenticator by extending the **AbstractApplicationAuthenticator** class and implementing the **LocalApplicationAuthenticator** class.

 Let's begin.